bitwarden/helm-charts/charts/self-host/README.md

 #### Argo CD support

+> **Upgrading from chart 1.x to 2.0.0 with Argo CD:** Chart 2.0.0 flips the default of `general.ingress.enabled` from `true` to `false`.
+On the next sync after the upgrade, Argo CD will see the Ingress resource as `OutOfSync` and — if auto-prune is enabled — delete it, leaving Bitwarden unreachable.
+Either set `general.ingress.enabled: true` explicitly in your values before bumping the chart version, or complete the migration to Gateway API first (see the [Gateway API](#gateway-api) section).
+The same risk applies to Flux `HelmRelease` reconciles.

 To deploy the chart using Argo CD, you must use Argo CD sync phases and hooks to deploy resources in order.
 You can do this by setting the Argo CD annotations on the jobs and database resources in `my-values.yaml` and disabling the cleanup job.

 > Refer to the [Argo CD documentation](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/) for details about sync phases and hooks.